HUGOW04/TuAntivirus/README.md

 ## Completed
 ```
-Scan a single with md5 value
+Scan a single file with md5 value
 ```

 ## Todo
 ```
-Multi Scan
+Multi Scan files with md5 value
 ```